suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 - Wallet addresses are completely anonymous unless the user decides to tie their own identity to it publicly.

-- User can choose same wallet across multiple Dapps(Decentralized Applications).
+- User can choose the same wallet across multiple Dapps(Decentralized Applications).

 ### Pros 👍

 - Efficiency in search results

-- Big comapnies also will no longer have control over data, services or sites.
+- Big companies also will no longer have control over data, services or sites.
 - Sharing information will be easier.
-- **Restrictionless Platform:** it easier for users to transfer their assets or wealth anywhere across the world in no time.
+- **Restrictionless Platform:** it is easier for users to transfer their assets or wealth anywhere across the world in no time.
 - **Single Profile Creation:** With web 3.0, users do not need to create individual personal profiles for different platforms.
 A single profile will work on any platform, and the user will have complete ownership of any given information.

     👉 Without users’ permission, no corporation can access their data or verify its accuracy.
 However, users have the choice to share their profiles and sell their data to advertisers or brands.